mafergonzalezz/mafergonzalezz/README.md

-<h1 align="center">Hi!, I´m Maria Fernanda Gonzalez</h1>
+<h1 align="center">Hi! 🌈🌈 I´m Maria Fernanda Gonzalez</h1>

 ## <img src="https://media.giphy.com/media/ObNTw8Uzwy6KQ/giphy.gif" width="30px">&nbsp;***About me***

 <div style="display: flex; align-items: center;">

   <div style="flex: 1;">

+  I’m a creative 🎨 Full-Stack Developer on a mission to transform complex problems into simple, beautiful solutions!✔️

+  With a unique blend of coding and design skills, I build high-performing web apps and craft user interfaces that are both intuitive and delightful.

+  I’m a team player with a commitment to quality, I’m always on the lookout for ways to elevate the experience—whether through front-end magic or back-end wizardry!

-  •    💻 Specialty:
+  •    💻 Specialty: Front-End ⌨️

-  •    🌍 Languages: Spanish (native), English (intermediate )
+  •    🌍 Languages: Spanish (native), English (intermediate)

-  •    🎓 Education:
+  •    🎓 Education: Full-Stack Developer & Architect

-  •    🌈 Outside tech, I love 🎮 playing videogames, 🎵 listening to music, and I also love to do crafts 🎨 in my free time
+  •    🌈 Outside cooding, I love 🎮 play videogames, 🎵 listening to music, and I also love to do crafts in my free time 🎨

-  ✔ Ask me about anything, I am happy to help
+  ✅ Ask me about anything, I am happy to help

   📫 Reach out to me at: mafergonzalezw@gmail.com
   </div>